 , an organization that seeks to “explore critical and cultural perceptions of writing by women” in contemporary culture.

-Belieu has taught at Washington University, Boston University, Kenyon College, and Ohio University, and is currently an associate professor in creative writing at Florida State University.
-The former managing editor of AGNI
+Belieu has taught at Washington University, Boston University, Kenyon College, and Ohio University, and was formerly former managing editor of AGNI.

 Discover this poet’s context and related poetry, articles, and media.